JWST Cycle 1 Guaranteed Time Observations Call for Proposals

 May 1, 2020

-Updated versions of the Director's Discretionary Time Early Release Science (DD-ERS) programs will be submitted following the GTO schedule.
+Updated versions of the Director's Discretionary Time Early Release Science (DD-ERS) programs were submitted following the GTO schedule.

 GTO proposal submission